cdlm/website-nanoc/content/notes/2010/tourcoing-jazz-festival.markdown

 [![Dhafer Youssef, Abu Nawas Rhapsody (2010)](/notes/2010/tourcoing-jazz-festival/abu-nawas-rhapsody.jpg)][abunawas]{: .right}

 [Dhafer Youssef][]'s quartet opened this concert in the best way possible, with pieces from his [project dedicated to 8th century poet Abu Nawas][abunawas], intermixing energetic and joyful rhythms with contemplative singing.
 Wonderful.
-At the piano was an [amazing young armenian](http://liveweb.arte.tv/fr/video/Tigran_Hamasyan_au_festival_Souillac_en_Jazz/), [Tigran Hamasyan][]; Dhafer said he was proud to be part of his career, and, seeing how at 23 he's already played with Chick Corea or Avishai Cohen, I can understand :)
+At the piano was an [amazing young armenian](http://liveweb.arte.tv/fr/video/Tigran_Hamasyan_au_festival_Souillac_en_Jazz/), [Tigran Hamasyan][]; Dhafer said he was proud to be part of his career, and, seeing how at 23 he's already played with Chick Corea or Avishai Cohen, I can understand.

 - [Dhafer Youssef][]: oud, vocals,
 - [Tigran Hamasyan][]: piano,